openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a credential (see (#credential_request)).
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.
+* `unsigned_creds` : OPTIONAL.
+JSON encoding of the unsigned credentials that the issuer is willing to issue.
+This allow the Client to display the contents of the credentials that are to be issued to the user, in order to allow the user to provide informed consent.

 Note: Subject Identifier in the ID Token is the End-User's identifier.